 The journey demonstrates the variety of Canada’s landscapes.
 From Toronto to Winnipeg you’ll pass quiet lakes and dense forests, which thin out into flat farmland as you head towards Jasper.
 From there, you’ll travel through the heart of the Rockies.
-For this stretch, I was glued to the window as we passed huge snow-capped mountains set one in front of the other, thickset pine trees lining rock strewn rivers, and freshwater lakes with distinctive turquoise water.
+For this stretch, you pass huge snow-capped mountains set one in front of the other, thickset pine trees lining rock strewn rivers, and freshwater lakes with distinctive turquoise water.

 The next class down is Sleeper Plus, which includes a smaller berth or cabin for one to four guests.
 These have seating that can be converted into beds, and the cabins have en suite toilets.

-During the day, I suggest spending time in the communal glass-roofed carriage, which has panoramic views of the mountains.
+During the day, you can spend time in the communal glass-roofed carriage, which has panoramic views of the mountains.
 The train’s interpretive guides will tell you more about the area you’re passing through, and the driver will make an announcement if any bears or other wildlife are sighted.
 Entertainment is provided on board, including wine tasting and musical performances.

 The entire journey takes four nights and three days, covering a distance of 4,466 km (2,775 miles).
 If short on time, you can choose to travel just part of the route.